ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

   call-reason="For your ears only"
 ~~~~~~~~~~~

-# Examples and usage of Call-Info for Rich Call Data
+# Examples and Usage of Call-Info for Rich Call Data

 The procedures for the usage of the purpose tokens and URIs should generally follow the procedures defined in {{RFC3261}}.
 So, as an example, if there is a jCard and icon with a call reason, the following example shows the use of multiple purpose and parameters in the the Call-Info header field.